Frank L. Roberts: Later career

 Roberts and his second wife, Betty Roberts, divorced in 1965.
 She was elected to the Oregon House of Representatives in 1964, and was later elected to the Oregon State Senate in 1969.
 In 1974, she ran unsuccessfully for both Governor of Oregon and as a replacement candidate for U.S. Senate.
 Betty later resigned from the Oregon Senate when she was appointed as a judge on the Oregon Court of Appeals, and later was the first woman to serve on the Oregon Supreme Court.

 Frank Roberts' daughter, Mary Wendy Roberts, also served in the Oregon House from 1973–75 and the State Senate from 1975–79, and served alongside her father and stepmother, Betty, for several years before being elected into statewide office as Commissioner of the Oregon Bureau of Labor and Industries.
 Frank and Mary Wendy were the first, and to date, only, father-daughter team to serve simultaneously in the Oregon Legislative Assembly.

 In 1971, Roberts met Barbara Hughey Sanders, a single mother with an autistic son, who was lobbying for the right of disabled students to attend public schools.
 Roberts sponsored Sanders' bill, and befriended and married her in 1974.
 Barbara Roberts was elected to the Oregon House of Representatives in 1980, Oregon Secretary of State in 1984 and 1988, and became Oregon's 34th governor in 1990.

 Later life

-Roberts had a heart attack in 1984, and was diagnosed with prostate cancer in 1987.
+Roberts had a heart attack in 1984, and was diagnosed with lung cancer in 1987.
 Radiation treatment for his cancer destroyed the nerves in his legs and rendered him unable to walk.
 In 1993, with his cancer spread to his lungs, Roberts, then the longest-serving member of the Oregon Legislative Assembly, resigned from the Oregon Senate on September 1.
 He died at Mahonia Hall, Oregon's governor's residence, on October 31.